HARIDWAR TOURISM GUIDE

 Nearby Attractions: Rishikesh, Deoprayag

-Haridwar- gateway to the four pilgrimages in the Uttrakhand region, is located on the foot hills of Shivaliks.
+Haridwar- gateway to the four pilgrimages in the Uttrakhand region, is located on the foothills of Shivaliks.
 It is on the banks of River Ganga.
 The Ganga leaves the mountains and enters the plains with Haridwar being the first major town on the plains.

-Though the Ganges does not lose its rapids completely nevertheless it becomes very quite and calm here.
-The water is clean and people prefer taking bath on the numerous ghats built on the river shores.
+Though the Ganges does not lose its rapids completely nevertheless it becomes very quiet and calm here.
+The water is clean and people prefer taking a bath on the numerous ghats built on the river shores.
 It is said that taking bath here purifies the soul and opens the way for the ultimate freedom, Nirvana.

-Haridwar has earned fame as being the place which has been blessed by the trinity of Lord Shiva, Vishnu and Brahma.
+Haridwar has earned fame as being the place which has been blessed by the trinity of Lord Shiva, Vishnu, and Brahma.
 It is also one of the major Shaktipeeths.

-Down the ages, Haridwar has purified the mind, the body and the soul.
-Not only in spiritual or religious terms Haridwar has come up as a major learning center for arts, science and culture.
+Down the ages, Haridwar has purified the mind, the body, and the soul.
+Not only in spiritual or religious terms Haridwar has come up as a major learning center for arts, science, and culture.
 This place has maintained the Gurukul tradition of teaching.
 This ancient tradition of teaching has maintained its fervour in Haridwar.